SpringDemoApps/common-pom-parent/README.md

 # pom-base-parent
-common library for all services
+common dependencies for all services